Othniel-Nduka/Frontendmentor-Accordion-task/README-template.md

 This is where you can give a hat tip to anyone who helped you out on this project.
 Perhaps you worked in a team or got some inspiration from someone else's solution.
 This is the perfect place to give them some credit.

+I want to give some credit to Online Tutorials YouTube channel for helping me understanding better the creation of an accordion.
+Credit goes to w3school for their awesome HowTo section, it really helped.

 **Note: Delete this note and edit this section's content as necessary.
 If you completed this challenge by yourself, feel free to delete this section entirely.**